DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 Try not to replicate the overall shape / angle / placement of the health bar.
 Instead, focus on the details.

 - Their health bar is too jagged
-- The angle is tilted upward, which we don't really want for our game (at least I don't think we do)
+- The angle is tilted upward.
+This works for them since their UI is in the top corner of the screen.

 If you zoom in on the health bar, you can see very subtle dots used to create a halftone effect.

+If the halftone effect is too much, we can ***try*** to replicate this effect using shaders in-engine.

 ### The Yellow